knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 You guys know the drill!
 First, import `PropTypes` from `prop-types`.
 Then, at the bottom, `RepLogApp.propTypes =` an object with `withHeart` set to `PropTypes.bool`.
-The prop isn't *really* required, so we'll leave it optional.
+The prop isn't *really* required, so I'll leave it optional.

 The *last* place we need propTypes is in `RepLogs`: we depend on 3.
-Go copy the import statement from `RepLogApp`, and paste it here.
+Go copy the import statement from `RepLogApp`, and paste!
 At the bottom, add the `RepLogs.propTypes = ` part.

-The 3 props are: `withHeart`, `highlightedId` and `rowClick`.
-Copy `withHeart` from `RepLogApp` and paste it here.
-Then, copy the other two from `RepLogList` and put those here too.
+The 3 props are: `withHeart`, `highlightedRowId` and `onRowClick`.
+Steal `withHeart` from `RepLogApp` and paste.
+Then, more stealing!
+Get the other two from `RepLogList` and put those here too.

-Hmm, this shows off a common pattern in React.
-Frequently, you will pass props into one component, just so that it can pass them into another component.
-For example, in `RepLogApp`, we 3 props.
-But, two of them aren't really used in `RepLogs`: they're just passed down to a child.
+Hmm, this shows off *another* common thing in React.
+Frequently, you'll pass props into one component, just so that it can pass them into *another* component.
+For example, in `RepLogApp`, we pass 3 props.
+But, two of them aren't event used in `RepLogs`!
+We just pass them straight to `RepLogList`!

-This "prop passing" can he kind of annoying.
-But, it's not necessarily a sign of a bad design.
+This "props passing" can be kind of annoying.
+But, it's not necessarily a sign of bad design.
 It's just part of using React, There *are* ways to organize our code to help this, but many are more advanced.
 The point is: this is ok.

 Next, let's make a small production optimization with prop types.